Zlimon/runemanager/readme.md

 # RuneManager for Old School RuneScape
 **Welcome to RuneManager!**

 RuneManager is a CMS developed for clans in Old School RuneScape.
-With RuneManager will you as a clan have the possibility to communicate with eachother in a more engaging and interactive way.
-By providing different content for each clan members outside the game such as news posting, updates regarding events in-game (including a calender for you to organize), be social with your clan and much more!
+With RuneManager will you as a member of a clan have the possibility to communicate with each other in a more engaging and interactive way.
+By offering different content for each clan members outside the game such as news posting, events in-game, competeties, socializing and much more will you with RuneManager have a more complete feeling of being a member of clan outside the game!

 **RuneManager is available to test on a [live demo](https://runemanager.habski.me)!**
 [![N|Solid](https://i.imgur.com/Y0TKY30.png)](https://runemanager.habski.me)

 ## What is the point of this?
 Why RuneManager?
-As a veteran of RuneScape I feel the social aspect of the game is important, and with that we have the in-game clans to gather a small community of your own.
-With a clan you have a structured way to have a group of people together in-game
-, and this is now even easier outside the game thanks to different medias such as Discord.
+As a veteran of RuneScape I feel the social aspect of the game is important, and with that we have the in-game clans to gather a small community for your own.
+With a clan you have a structured way to have a group of people together in-game, and this is now even easier outside the game thanks to different medias such as Discord.
 However, there are not really any way to still have a communication with integrated elements in the game.
-By this I mean having a structured way to host events for your clan, notifiing your clan with important updates or even have a way to see eachothers statistics without having to manually look them up.
+By this I mean having a structured way to host events for your clan, notifying your clan with important updates or even have a way to see each other’s statistics without having to manually look them up.

 RuneManager resolves this.
 With RuneManager will you as a clan owner have a structured way of providing content such as these to your clan.
-By having a list of different features you will be able to integrate your clan members even more with each other.
+By having a list of different features you will be able to integrate your clan members even more with each other outside the game.

 # Main features
 ## Task system
-RuneManger delivers an unique way of completing different tasks in-game in a shape of a task system.
-The task system will bring a competetive aspect for the clan to compete against eachother in order to obtain different perks within the clan.
+RuneManger delivers a unique way of assigning different tasks in-game in a shape of a task system.
+The task system will bring a competitive aspect for the clan to compete against each other in order to obtain different perks within the clan where rewards are based on points.
+The points are differentiated after how difficult the task is, and  will have its own seperate hiscores for the clan members to compete against each other.

+Examples on tasks are:

+"Get 1 Angler piece"

+"Get 5 uniques from medium clues"

+"Complete the Ardougne Hard Diary"

+For this to work clan members must install a RuneLite plugin created for this purpose.
+This plugin is another project related to RuneManager, and will be worked on when RuneManager is complete.
+Currently, the task system is purely individually so there are no hiscores yet and users of the application are free to assign and complete as many tasks as they wish.

-## Calendar
+## Calendar & Events planning
+With the calendar, clan owners (and administrators) on RuneManager are able to provide clan members an easy way to inform and schedule when something clan related is about to happen.
+This calendar is synchronized with the clan events

 ### Completed and fully functional
  - User registration & OSRS account linking
  - News
- - Hiscores
+ - Hiscores (automatic scheduled updating)
  - (Simplified) Task system

 ### Planned and WIP features